ebuchman/blog/content/posts/uoa-origins.md

-the defining circuit of political money is the simple *fiat loop* between the state and the individual, between state spending and taxation, denominated in the state's Unit of Account.[^fiat-loop] This loop is made possible by writing, but it is instantiated with a new kind of power by the link between the written nominal unit and an intrinsic quantity of material - between the Unit of Account and the value stored in its medium.
+the defining circuit of political money is the simple *fiat loop* between the state and the individual, between state spending and taxation, denominated in the state's Unit of Account.
+This loop is made possible by writing, but it is instantiated with a new kind of power by the link between the written nominal unit and an intrinsic quantity of material - between the Unit of Account and the value stored in its medium.
+The fiat loop is emphasized heavily by MMT and Chartalist schools of money.
+While this loop between individual and State no doubt plays a critical role, it implies a narrow focus on the political form of money, at the expense of the anthropological form.

 The Unit of Account offers us the ability to denominate unlimited amounts of debt, to define entire ecosystems of unhinged money inside our written accounts.
 An